 Dissolvable stitches are commonly used

-Currently, 4 types of absorbable sutures are widely used: Simple Catgut, Polydioxanone, Poliglecaprone and Polyglactin.
+Currently, 4 types of dissolvable stitches are widely used: Simple Catgut, Polydioxanone, Poliglecaprone and Polyglactin.
 Join us to learn more about the characteristics of each type above in the section below.

 Simple Catgut dissolvable stitches